iamgnnr/justgnnr.github.io/_posts/2023-11-05-AGI-CountDown.markdown

 George Hinton (Computer Scientist and Pioneer of Neural Networks) - ["Between five and 20 years from now there's a 50 percent chance that AI systems will be smarter than us."](https://www.wired.com/story/plaintext-geoffrey-hinton-godfather-of-ai-future-ai/#:~:text=Hinton%20believes%20that%20between%20five,keep%20its%20capabilities%20to%20itself)

+The discussion around the advent of AGI and its implications, particularly the concept of a "fast takeoff" scenario, is gaining momentum among experts and enthusiasts alike.
+Once relegated to the realms of science fiction, this concept is now being seriously contemplated in scientific circles.
+I find it shocking that so many pioneers in the field are predicting AGI within the next decade.
+Even with my boundless tech enthusiasm, I find this a bit uncomfortable to think about.